 Snowdance Script Submissions

-OOHP accepting submissions now through November 1st
+OOHP accepting 2020 submissions through November 1, 2019

-The Snowdance 10 Minute Comedy Festival is a competition of original short comedies.
-Writers from throughout the community, the state and the country are invited to enter; previous involvement with OOHPs is not a requirement.
-Scripts will be judged by the Snowdance Selection Committee.
-Scripts will be chosen for production in a complete festival performance.
+The "Snowdance® 10 Minute Comedy Festival" is a competition of original short comedies.
+Writers from throughout the community, the state, and the country are invited to enter; previous involvement with Over Our Head Players is not a requirement.
+Scripts will be judged by the Snowdance Selection Committee; selected scripts will be produced in a complete festival performance.
 Then, in the ultimate interactive experience, audiences vote for the production they enjoyed the most.
-The votes will be tallied throughout the five weekend festival run, and the Snowdance "Best in Snow" will be awarded after the final performance on February 25, 2018.
-A $500 prize goes to "Best in Snow", with a $200 award going to second place, and $100 for third place.
-OOHP presents Snowdance January 26 – February 25, 2018.
+The votes will be tallied throughout the five weekend festival run, and the Snowdance "Best in Snow" will be awarded after the final performance on March 1, 2020.
+A $500.00 prize goes to "Best in Snow", with a $200.00 award going to second place, and $100 for third place.
+OOHP presents Snowdance January 31 – March 1, 2020.
 OOHP Artistic Director Rich Smith leads the Snowdance ensemble.